domenicomanna/domenicomanna.com/src/content/posts/2019-09-28-responsiveNavbarInReact/index.md

 npx create-react-app responsive-navbar
 ```

 After that command executes, let's modify the structure of the created directory.
-In the src folder, let's create a components directory.
-Then, in the components directory, we'll create a layout directory.
-So our folder structure should now look like:
+In the src folder, let's create a components folder.
+Then, in the components folder, we'll create a layout folder.
+So our directory structure should now look like:

 ```
 responsive-navbar/